-Dong Quai (Angelica sinensis) is one of the most powerful females tonic and fertility herbs.
-Used since at least the first century, dong quai tonifies and strengthens the uterus by regulating hormonal control, improving uterine tone, and improving the timing of the menstrual cycle.
-In Asia dong quai is to women’s health as ginseng is to men’s health.
+Dong Quai (Angelica sinensis) is one of the most powerful female fertility tonic herbs.
+Used since at least the first century, Dong Quai tonifies and strengthens the uterus by regulating hormonal control, improving uterine tone, and improving the timing of the menstrual cycle.
+In Asia, Dong Quai is to women’s health as ginseng is to men’s health.

-In traditional Chinese medicine Dong Quai is referred to as a blood tonic as it has a general effect on circulation.
-This could be helpful for women experiencing pale menstrual flow, absent periods, and weakness after periods (in TCM this is called blood deficient).
+In traditional Chinese medicine, Dong Quai is referred to as a blood tonic as it has a general effect on circulation.
+This could be helpful for women experiencing pale menstrual flow, absent periods, and weakness after periods (in TCM, this is called blood deficient).
 It has also been shown to improve red blood cell counts.
-Dong quai is traditionally used for situations of stagnation (PCOS, endometriosis, ovarian cysts, and fibroids) as it increases the blood flow to the reproductive system reducing congestion and pain.
+Dong Quai is traditionally used for situations of stagnation (PCOS, endometriosis, ovarian cysts, and uterine fibroids) as it increases the blood flow to the reproductive system, reducing congestion and pain.

 Dong Quai may be helpful for:

 - Menstrual irregularities